Jobs that don’t work weekends? If you’re stuck working on Saturdays and Sundays right now, that might sound like a fantasy.

 7. Court Correspondent

-As a court correspondent or editor, your job will be to create written copies of legal proceedings, like administrative hearings or trials.
+As a court correspondent, your job will be to create written copies of legal proceedings, such as administrative hearings or trials.

-According to the U.S. Bureau of Labor Statistics, the largest employers of court editors are state and local governments, which employ nearly 50% of all workers in this industry.
+According to the U.S. Bureau of Labor Statistics, the largest employers of court editors are state and local governments, which employ nearly 50% of all workers in the industry.

 Average Pay: $61,660 (Bureau of Labor Statistics)